ipdb/ipdb-tx-spec/docs/protocol/source/json-serialization.rst

 ====================================

-In the IPDB Protocol, "JSON serialization" is the standard process to convert an associative array (such as a Python dict) to a standard Unicode JSON string.
+In the IPDB Protocol, "JSON serialization" is the standard process to convert an :term:`associative array` (such as a Python dict) to a standard Unicode JSON string.
 "JSON deserialization" is the reverse.
-Some constraints are imposed on the JSON string:
+In the IPDB Protocol, some constraints are imposed on the JSON string:

 - All keys must be strings
 - The string is Unicode (not just ASCII)
-- In the JSON string, all keys are sorted by key name
+- In the JSON string, all keys are sorted by key name (because associative arrays don't have an implicit order, but we need there to be only *one* JSON string associated with a given associative array)

 There are several JSON standards, notably RFC 7159 and ECMA-404.